Electromagnetic energy calibration of the SoLid detector with horizontal muons

 \section{Crosscheck and validations}

 Note that the results reported in this section use both relative and absolute calibration performed with the horizontal muons.
-To begin with, one of the requirements of the calibration was a statistical precision at the level of 1\%.
-To reach it, the ROff data are gathered in 10-day periods.
+To begin with, one of the calibration requirements was a statistical precision at the level of 1\%.
+To achieve it, the ROff data is gathered in 10-day periods.
 This sample size allows the precision of the method and the actual variations of the detector response to be aligned.
 Figure~\ref{fig:relative_muons_stats} shows an example of the statistical uncertainty distribution.